joshsherwood1/little_shop/README.md

 ## Required functionalities
-The project is guided by the user stories (as shown below), given in the order of increasing complexity.
-The project demonstrates the following concepts taught in Mod 2:
+The project was guided by user stories.
+The project demonstrates the following concepts:

 - HTTP requests and responses facilitated by RESTful and non-RESTful routes
 - separation of logic via MVC framework